Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Write-Back and Post-processing

 \section{Write-Back and Post-processing}

-Once PEs process the allocated blocks of tensors, they write (partially computed) outputs back via interconnect.
-Managing such \textit{write-backs (WBs)} for sparse data can be challenging because different PEs can produce different amounts of output values.
-Moreover, operations like ReLU or non-linear activation functions, pooling, batch-normalization, etc. need to be performed on the obtained output tensor.
-These operations are not performance-critical like CONV or MLP layers, and they can be either executed on PEs before they WB outputs (e.g., in SCNN \cite{parashar2017scnn}, Cambricon-S \cite{zhou2018cambricon}, and EIE \cite{han2016eie}) or can be post-processed on central modules before WB to memory (e.g., in MAERI \cite{kwon2018maeri}, \cite{kim2017zena}, and SqueezeFlow \cite{li2019squeezeflow}).
-Depending on the dataflow mechanism, different PEs produce contiguous or non-contiguous blocks of output, which often need to be assembled in a central module and reorganized.
-Further, for efficient processing of convolutions, some accelerators require additional data layout transformations.
-For example, activation and weight tensors need to be reorganized for striding execution or activation tensor need to be transformed into a Toeplitz matrix \cite{chellapilla2006high, sze2017efficient}.
-Lastly, before processing the next layer of the model, sparse outputs may need to be encoded again on-the-fly, which is handled by a central encoding unit once the data is collected from PEs and reorganized.
+Once PEs process allocated data, they write (partial) outputs back via interconnect.
+For unstructured sparsity, managing \textit{write-backs (WBs)} can be challenging because different PEs can produce outputs of different sizes at different times.
+Moreover, operations like ReLU, pooling, and batch-normalization need to be performed on outputs.
+They are usually not performance-critical like CONV or MLP.
+So, they can be either executed on PEs before WBs of outputs (in SCNN \cite{parashar2017scnn}, Cambricon-S \cite{zhou2018cambricon}, and EIE \cite{han2016eie}) or post-processed on central modules (in MAERI \cite{kwon2018maeri}, ZENA \cite{kim2017zena}, and SqueezeFlow \cite{li2019squeezeflow}).
+Central modules often assemble the outputs collected from PEs, transform data for the next layer, and encode sparse outputs on the fly.